mateugazi/EduPlatform.API/README.md

  - jest for testing
  - prettier for code formatting
  - tslint for code analyzing
+ - bcrypt for encrypting passwords
+ - jsonwebtoken for sending tokens

 ### Scripts
 For starting the server: